ARM-software/arm-trusted-firmware/docs/user-guide.md

     Currently, only PSCI is instrumented.
 Enabling this option enables the `ENABLE_PMF` build option as well.
 Default is 0.

+*   `ENABLE_STACK_PROTECTOR`: String option to enable the stack protection checks in GCC.
+Allowed values are "all", "strong" and "0" (default).
+    "strong" is the recommended stack protection level if this feature is desired.
+0 disables the stack protection.
+For all values other than 0, the `plat_get_stack_protector_canary()` platform hook needs to be implemented.
+    The value is passed as the last component of the option `-fstack-protector-$ENABLE_STACK_PROTECTOR`.

 *   `ERROR_DEPRECATED`: This option decides whether to treat the usage of deprecated platform APIs, helper functions or drivers within Trusted Firmware as error.
 It can take the value 1 (flag the use of deprecated